elamysteknologioiden-lappi-2025/AR-GPS-Tool/README.md

 1.0.0

 # Guide
-"Demo Scene" is an example scene on how to setup the tool.
+Check "Demo Scene" for an example scene on how to setup the tool.

-"AR GPS Tool" prefab contains the main components needed.
+1. Add "AR GPS Tool" prefab to the scene.
+This contains the main components needed.
+2. (Optional) Add "SupportCheck UI Canvas" prefab to the scene.
+This has the [Support Checker Component](#Support-Checker) which checks if the AR supported on the device.
+3. (Optional) Add "Finding True North Canvas" prefab to the scene.
+This has the [True North Calculation UI Component](#True-North-Calculation-UI) which shows an animated compass UI-element when the initial true north calculation is happening.
+4. Create [Point of Interests](#Point-Of-Interest) using the Unity's Create-menu.
+5. Create a [Point of Interest Set](#Point-Of-Interest-Set), and assign the created point of interests assets to the set's list.
+6. Find the [AR Point Of Interest Manager](#AR-Point-Of-Interest-Manager) in the scene and assign the created point of interest set asset for it.

 Before use, see guides how to setup and use AR Foundation.

 ## Components/Scripts

 ### AR Point of Interest Manager
 Handles the calculations and positioning of point of interests.
 [Point of Interest Set](#Point-of-Interests) must be assigned containg all of the point of interests which to track.

 ### Location Provider
 Provides updates about the device's GPS-location.
 Emits events containing the location and the accuracy.